FirestormViewer/phoenix-firestorm/doc/vulkan/native_session_owner.md

 # Native session integration

+## Enter and default-button routing (2026-09-17)

+NV-00/01/12/17: reference FSPanelLogin assigns Connect as the default for the login and start-location panels and separately commits password_edit to onClickConnect.
+LLLineEditor::handleSpecialKey records Return history but leaves the key unhandled; LLView propagates it to parents, and LLPanel::handleKeyHere honors an enabled visible default before its text-input commit fallback.
+The native window handler previously discarded that unhandled Return and selected a possibly unrelated active floater as its dispatch root.

+Native login now assigns those defaults and the password commit callback.
+The window preserves an editor's handled result and routes unhandled Return along actual keyboard-focus ancestry, selecting the nearest declared panel default before editor fallback.
+Modifiers do not activate defaults.
+Existing modal notice delay/default handling, browser input ownership and multiline newline handling remain separate.
+Disabled or hidden defaults are not activated.
+Callbacks may destroy their own dialog without a subsequent node dereference.
+No GL code or GPU resource ownership is changed.

+Widget210/210 covers password Enter starting the owner, modified Return, nested defaults, disabled-default fallback and self-closing callbacks.
+Window7/7 passes with WM_KEYDOWN/WM_KEYUP Return initiating synthetic login after focus leaves Preferences, followed by connected input, resize and orderly teardown.
+Earlier failed fixture runs exposed the stale active-floater dispatch root and required normal cancellation of a file picker and acknowledgement of an unrelated alert before cleanup; they are not passing evidence.
+This verification does not qualify every dialog's default assignment or connected visual parity.

+## Incoming IM receive investigation (2026-09-17)

+After checkpoint8e2b68f879, the operator reports that the native connected viewer does not receive IMs.
+Region connection is verified separately; incoming live messaging is a failed acceptance gate.
+The interim connected UI is not accepted as OpenGL parity.
+Friends/account presence and the original Contacts, Conversations, menu, address and favourites surfaces remain required work.

+NV-00/01/15/17: source roots inspected are LLMessageSystem::zeroCodeExpand,
+LLTemplateMessageBuilder::buildMessage/compressMessage,
+LLEventPollImpl::handleMessage, LLSDMessageReader's field readers and process_improved_im.
+The reference supports zero-run continuation bytes and dispatches named event-queue messages as well as UDP messages.
+Native code must decode these representations into its own bounded message records without calling the GL-owned handlers.
+This is CPU protocol and publication work;
+Vulkan resources, visual assets and GPU synchronization are unchanged.

+The native packet decoder now accepts bounded zero-run continuations: a zero count contributes256 zeros followed by another count byte.
+The fixture starts with a reference-compressed IM and replaces two255-zero runs with an equivalent 256+254 continuation, checking the complete600-byte bucket at the queue consumer.
+Structured ImprovedInstantMessage event bodies now validate single AgentData and MessageBlock arrays, UUIDs, text, flags, position, binary bucket and the reference network-order four-byte timestamp before joining the native incoming queue.
+The TLS fixture delivers an unsolicited structured IM and checks exactly-once transport consumption.
+Binary-template event framing is not yet implemented;
+that route remains retained under the existing event budget, not claimed covered.

+Content-free, one-time-per-connection diagnostic stages distinguish UDP IM arrival/decode/rejection, structured-event arrival/rejection, transport publication, conversation receipt and transcript display.
+No message body, name, UUID, credential or capability URL is written by these markers.
+Transcript display means native text-control publication, not measured visual parity or a delivery receipt sent to another resident.

+The native friend-data foundation now reads buddy IDs and granted/held permission masks from login, matching LLStartUp's buddy-list construction.
+Initial online=false is retained, with a separate presenceReceived flag so it is not evidence of a server-reported offline notification.
+OnlineNotification322 and OfflineNotification323 are decoded into bounded ordered circuit queues, applied only to existing friends, exposed only for the current connected tag and cleared on shutdown.
+LLIMModel's reference delivery policy now determines the direct IM offline flag from that friend data; nonfriends and typing retain their previous flags.
+Source roots include LLAvatarTracker::processNotify and deliverMessage.
+The integrated TLS/UDP fixture checks permissions, notification order and the offline message flag.
+Unknown-buddy reconciliation, friendship/rights updates, structured presence events, account-status controls and the actual Friends view remain open.
+This data foundation is not a completed presence workflow.

+Protocol8/8 and widget210/210 pass after these changes.
+The observed live failure is not yet attributed to a specific transport representation or UI branch; these source-backed corrections must not be presented as a proven live fix.
+Next live acceptance uses ladyanamarques in the isolated native profile and cooperating Anne Skydancer, with no automatic sends or credential capture.
+No previous passed authentication evidence needs to be repeated for reassurance.

 ## Fresh-profile login proxy gate (2026-09-17)

 Isolated viewer27704 reached native startup and created its own cache while the